 Diversity and Inclusion Strategy Services

 Our team of experts works with Duke leaders, managers, faculty, staff, and administrators to explore themes of diversity, inclusion, and belonging in the workplace.

 Our training, workshops, and educational sessions help learners leverage the power of diversity, teach skills to effectively handle conflicts, and uphold university regulations and policies related to equal opportunity, harassment, and discrimination.

 As part of our ongoing effort to provide resources to the entire Duke community, inclusive of staff, faculty, and students across the university and health system, we have created the Diversity Toolkit, a multimedia collection of resources about diversity, inclusion, and belonging.

 This carefully curated and frequently updated resource includes books, articles, videos, and online articles to assist higher education and healthcare professionals keep current, reinforce strategies, and enhance ways of knowing about equity that will maintain their high performance within the educational, healthcare and work environments of Duke.

 Annual Diversity Informational Breakfast

-The Office for Institutional Equity, in collaboration with the various entities from Duke Health, convene at the annual Informational Breakfast for Diversity Leadership Teams and groups.
+The Office for Institutional Equity, in collaboration with the various entities from Duke Health, convene at the annual Diversity Informational Breakfast for diversity leadership teams and groups.
 Since its inception in 2012, the event has grown to include not only Duke Raleigh, Duke University Hospital, and Duke Regional Hospital, but also Homecare Hospice, Watts School of Nursing, PRMO, Clinical Labs, Duke Cancer Institute, and Duke Primary Care.